futoin/specs/draft/ftn2_spec_versioning.md

 Whole specification can be marked deprecated, if its features are fully covered by another specification.
 The goal is to avoid alternative specs for the same area.

+# 6. Specification content requirements

+* "CHANGES" section with listing:
+    - first level in format "v{version} - {date} - {author}"
+    - second level - list of changes (in this order):
+        - "Initial spec" - for v1.0
+        - "BREAKING: {desc}" - backward incompatible change
+        - "FIXED: {desc}" - fixes of issues found
+        - "CHANGED: {desc}" - backward compatible change
+        - "NEW: {desc}" - new features
+* "1.
+Intro" - brief introduction on purpose
+* "2.
+Concept" - main ideas behind
+* "3.
+Interface" - related interface definitions, if applicable
+* others as required

+*Note: historical and specific cases may have another headings*

 =END OF SPEC=